aschuma/esp32_ssd1306_metaefa/README.md

    ```
    screen /dev/cu.SLAB_USBtoUART 115200
    ```
-   After that you be connected to the micropython shell running on the board.
+   After that you will be connected to the micropython shell running on the board.
    You may leave the shell by typing `Ctrl-A`, `K` and `y.`
 - File explorer
    ```